onflow/fcl-js/packages/fcl/README.md

 flow emulator start --init
 ```

-**Note:** In the future, you will not need to use the `--init` flag if you start the emulator from a directory that already contains the `flow.json` file.
+**Note:** You don't need to use the `--init` flag if you start the emulator from a directory that already contains the `flow.json` file.

 Running the above command starts the emulator and generates a `flow.json` file similar to this